lesesalen/lesebot/README.md

 ```

 **Note:** You should probably omit the `-d` flag if you are developing locally
 as this launches it headless.
-Otherwise you have to find the process ID and then
+Otherwise, you have to find the process ID and then
 view its logs.

 # Inspiration, help